QUANTUM-AND-ML/QaML/README.md

 ## Quantum & Machine Learning
-Relevant scripts and data for the paper entitled "Output Estimation of Quantum Circuits based on Graph Neural Network"
+Relevant scripts and data for the paper entitled "Output Estimation of Quantum Circuits based on Graph Neural Networks"

 ## Table of contents
 * [**Main work**](#Main-work)